-- Athletes must take the IMPACT testbefore they can participate in athletics.
+- All athletes must take IMPACT before they can participate in athletics.

-- All athletes are tested every two years with IMPACT.
+- Athletes are IMPACT tested every two years.

 - If an athlete sustains a concussion, he or she will need to visit with a physician who has been trained in the evaluation and management of concussions.
 A concussion clearance form is required to be completed and returned to the athletic trainer.

 - Athletes who sustain a concussion must check-in with the athletic trainer on a daily basis to fill out the post-concussion signs and symptoms check-list.